DALL-E & Co – What are AI image generators and how do I use them?

 How can I use DALL-E?

-To use DALL-E, you must create an account through the openai.com website.
+To use DALL-E, you must create an account on the website openai.com.
 You will receive a free starting quota of 50 credits.
 A set of 4 images can be generated with each credit.
 Every month you get 15 more credits.
 If these are not sufficient, they can be rebooked (minimum 115 credits, cost: 15 USD).

 In the next section, we move on to practice and generate our first own DALL-Es.